Swaroop-dev/passingment1/README.md

 ## Available Scripts
-before running this project make sure you install a chrome extension https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc,as the project uses api which is blocked by chrome(to avoi cors error)
+before running this project make sure you install a chrome extension https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc,as the project uses api which is blocked by chrome(to avoid cors error)

 In the project directory, you can run: